qduaty/lazyclicker/README.md

 The app installs itself for startup and provides a menu option for uninstall.
 Single click on the tray icon triggers windows rearrangement.
 Alternatively, a menu option allows to schedule windows auto-arrangement every second.
+Double click displays a configuration window with one setting: how much windows can be increased.
 ## Prerequisities
 - Windows 11 (may work on 10 but was not tested)
 - QtCreator for Qt6 or Visual Studio (2022) for WTL implementation
 ## TODO
 - perhaps add an option to skip the topright corner, so that windows can be raised with clicking
 - test on a big screen and perhaps implement conditional middle-side placement of smallest windows
 - finish implementing corner preservation so that windows do not make meaningless moves